petabyt/libui-touch/README.md

-# Project tit (aka LibUI-Android)
+# LibUI Framework

 This is an Android View backend for [libui-ng](https://github.com/libui-ng/libui-ng).
-It allows you to create native Android UIs using the same C API you use to create cross-platform desktop apps using LibUI.
+It allows you to create native Android apps in C, Rust, or [any other language](https://github.com/libui-ng/libui-ng#user-content-language-bindings).

-Since libui-ng has bindings for many different programming languages, this also allows you to create UIs in Rust, Nim, Zig, and many others.

-Once finished, this project can let you:
+## Short term goals
-- Implement basic app functionality without writing hundreds of lines of boilerplate
+- Implement basic UI layouts without writing hundreds of lines of boilerplate
-- Write apps in your favorite compiled language
+- Write apps in dozens of different languages
-- Add modding support to your app, and allow UI to be created and modified on runtime
-- Run the same code on Windows, MacOS, Linux, and Android
+- Be able to run the same code on Windows, MacOS, Linux, and Android and get a similar layout

-Since the scope of this project is limited, this is not a replacement for React Native.
-It won't give you low-level hardware APIs, and it won't let you fine-tune UI layouts.
-It will only act as a very basic layer allowing you to create basic UI widgets from compiled languages.
+- Make it easy to drop libuifw in existing projects

+It's a *superset* of the LibUI API, giving you basic widgets as well as most things relevant for mobile app development.

-## Use cases:
+## Use cases
 - Use [LibUI Lua bindings](https://github.com/zevv/libuilua) and allow in-app plugins to manipulate the UI
 - Very limited and lightweight alternative to Qt (or React Native)
-- Easy to drop in existing projects (one Java file, two C files)
+- Drop libuifw in existing projects to help speed up development

-## How to use:
+## How to use
 - Copy the files into your project
 - Submodule?
 - Symlink these files into your project